tyler-insight/insight-2017/work/_posts/2000-01-13-open-streets-green-bay-logo.md

 - Identity
 ---

 Open Streets is an annual non-profit event held in downtown Green Bay where the streets are closed to vehicle traffic, and opened for fun!
 Transportation alternatives include biking, walking, running, skating and more.
-Insight created the Open Streets logo to convey community, motion, fun and the "openness" of the one-day event.
+Insight created the Open Streets logo to convey community, motion, fun and the “openness” of the one-day event.

 <div class="images">